rambleraptor/christmastechsupport/_steps/03-twofactor.md

 4. Try logging into your account just to make sure everything's working.
 Remember - you'll need to have your phone charged and by your side.
 You'll need to have your phone whenever you log in from now on, or you'll need one of the backup codes provided when you set up 2FA.
 Make sure to keep those in a safe place!

 ## Warnings!
 * If you're worried about setting this up, try making a fake Gmail account and setting up two-factor authentication on that.
-It's a great way to convince yourself that you won't accidentally lock yourself out of your accounts accidentally.
+It's a great way to convince yourself that you won't accidentally lock yourself out of your accounts.

 * You should have a way of backing up your second factor.
 If your relative loses their phone (or gets a new one!), they should be able to get all of their two factor accounts working on the new phone quickly.
 I recommend keeping a backup of all of the two factor seed values (those QR codes) or using a second-factor app that supports backups (like Authy).